 When it comes to dignity, location matters.
 Politics and identity, not so much.
 That’s the hint we might draw from secondary analysis of two datasets.

-In Twaweza data 26% of Kenyans say no, their leaders do not put in enough effort into being respectful towards them.
-33% of Kenyans say yes, their leaders do put enough effort into being respectful towards them.
+In Twaweza data, 26% of Kenyans said ‘no’, their leaders did not put in enough effort into being respectful towards them.
+33% of Kenyans said ‘yes’, their leaders did put enough effort into being respectful towards them.
 35% said ‘somewhat’.

 When we examine the Afrobarometer data, there is some limited relationship between country and feeling that public officials do not treat you with respect (x2=.27, p=<0.001).
-Participants in Gabon, Nigeria, South Africa, Malawi, Cameroon and Liberia seemed particularly to feel that they are not treated with respect, while participants from Cabo Verde, Lesotho, Sao Tome and Principe, Niger and Tanzania seemed particularly to feel that they are treated with respect, than would be expected had the two variables been independent.
+Participants in Gabon, Nigeria, South Africa, Malawi, Cameroon, and Liberia seemed particularly to feel that they are not treated with respect – while participants from Cabo Verde, Lesotho, Sao Tome and Principe, Niger, and Tanzania seemed particularly to feel that they are treated with respect – than would be expected had the two variables been independent.

 We find similar results in the Twaweza dataset.
-Here, there is some limited association between both language and region, and believing that leaders in your community do not put enough effort into being respectful (x2=.3 and x2=.26, both p=<0.001).
-The region result was principally driven by respondents in the North East of Kenya, many more of whom felt their leaders do not put enough effort into being respectful than would be expected had the two variables been independent.
+Here there is some limited association between both language and region, and believing that leaders in your community do not put enough effort into being respectful (x2=.3 and x2=.26, both p=<0.001).
+The region result was principally driven by respondents in the North East of Kenya, many more of whom felt their leaders did not put enough effort into being respectful than would be expected had the two variables been independent.

 There is some association between experiencing a problem and reporting that it was resolved, and believing that leaders in your community do not put enough effort into being respectful (x2=.35, p=<0.001).
-This result was principally driven by those answering that ‘no [their problem has not been resolved], and nothing is being done to resolve them nor in process of being resolved.”
+This result was principally driven by those answering that ‘no [their problem has not been resolved], and nothing is being done to resolve them nor in process of being resolved’.

 In future, we might want to investigate whether lack of effort by public officials is particularly galling.
 We might consider an experiment, along the lines of Guy Grossman’s work on transparency ICT interventions, to see whether government officials communicating their efforts to solve a problem – even if they cannot solve that problem – enhances experiences of respect.

-Dignity is a standalone concept?
+Is dignity a standalone concept?

 A lot isn’t related to dignity.
-Political behaviours, social behaviours and identity markers were all unrelated to experiences of respectfulness.
+Political behaviours, social behaviours, and identity markers were all unrelated to experiences of respectfulness.

-There is also no noteworthy relationship (x2=<.2) between feeling that public officials do not treat you with respect and a range of opinion variables, including: (a) belief that the country is on the right track, (b) support for democracy, (c) support for religious or secular laws, (d) assessment of the country’s economic condition, and (e) believing that ordinary people can fight corruption.
+There is also no noteworthy relationship (x2=<.2) between feeling that public officials do not treat you with respect and a range of opinion variables, including: (a) belief that the country is on the right track; (b) support for democracy; (c) support for religious or secular laws; (d) assessment of the country’s economic condition; and (e) believing that ordinary people can fight corruption.

-There is also no noteworthy relationship (x2=<.2) between feeling that public officials do not treat you with respect and a range of identity markers and experiences of governance: (a) religion, (b) urban/rural location, (c) ethnic or national identity, (d) having a bank account, (e) gender, (f) race, (g) local road condition, (h) access to services, (i) assessment of present living conditions, (j) feeling unsafe in your neighborhood, (k) sense of security, (l) being treated fairly in markets, (m) experiencing discrimination on the basis of gender, religion, ethnicity or disability.
+There is also no noteworthy relationship (x2=<.2) between feeling that public officials do not treat you with respect, and a range of identity markers and experiences of governance: (a) religion; (b) urban/rural location; (c) ethnic or national identity; (d) having a bank account; (e) gender; (f) race; (g) local road condition; (h) access to services; (i) assessment of present living conditions; (j) feeling unsafe in your neighbourhood; (k) sense of security; (l) being treated fairly in markets; (m) experiencing discrimination on the basis of gender, religion, ethnicity or disability.
 This was echoed in the Twaweza dataset, which found no relationship between experiences of respect and either gender or age.

-This was echoed in the Twaweza dataset, where there is no noteworthy relationship (x2=<.2) between believing that leaders in your community do not put enough effort into being respectful and a range of political engagement questions, including: (a) belief that you can influence decision-making in your country, (b) ability to access information on county budgets, laws and projects, (c) attending a public meeting, (d) intention to participate in a public demonstration, (e) ever participating in a public demonstration.
+This was echoed in the Twaweza dataset, where there is no noteworthy relationship (x2=<.2) between believing that leaders in your community do not put enough effort into being respectful and a range of political engagement questions, including: (a) belief that you can influence decision-making in your country; (b) ability to access information on county budgets, laws and projects; (c) attending a public meeting; (d) intention to participate in a public demonstration; and (e) ever participating in a public demonstration.

 Dignity seems to be a unique, standalone concept – not just a proxy for something else.
-That seems to be in line with the Off the Record experiment we did with Busara, in which small acts of respectfulness did not spark greater altruism, self-efficacy or wellbeing.
+That seems to be in line with the ‘‘Off the Record’ experiment we did with Busara, in which small acts of respectfulness did not spark greater altruism, self-efficacy, or wellbeing.
 However, intuitions – and some qualitative data – suggest that men and women, richer and poorer people, and generally people with more or less privilege, ought to have different experiences of respect.
 This needs further unpicking.

 If all this is right, then when we advocate for dignity, we cannot do so on the basis that respectful treatment yields other positive outcomes.
 Disrespect is associated with negative emotions, but we don’t have firm evidence that respectfulness makes people happier, or more empowered, or wealthier.
-If we believe dignity is important, we need to make the case for its importance in its own right – not because it leads to instrumental benefits.
+If we believe dignity is important, then we need to make the case for its importance in its own right, not because it leads to instrumental benefits.

 What are the implications of all this for future research on dignity?
-We need to learn across many countries and regions, and be cautious about generalizations from one place to another.
+We need to learn across many countries and regions, and be cautious about generalisations from one place to another.
 When we make the case for dignity and respectfulness, we might need to do so on its own terms – not because it yields some other positive outcome.
-These are ideas that should inform The Dignity Project’s future research agenda.
+These are ideas that should inform the Dignity Project’s future research agenda.

 Our thanks to Ernest Hupuczi for his assistance with the analyses.
 Analysis code and charts can be found here.
 Data for Afrobarometer is available here, and for Twaweza here.
-If you have something you’d like to explore with the Dignity Project, please get in touch!
+If you have something you’d like to explore with the Dignity Project, please get in touch.